Lonza sells water care business for $630 mln

 Lonza, which said it was selling the business as part of its long-term strategy to focus on its health care business, expects the deal to close in the first quarter of 2019.
 The inclusion of the French business in this transaction is still under discussion.

-The water treatment and pool care business has six manufacturing facilities, including North America, South America, Europe and South Africa, with roughly 1,200 employees.
+The water treatment and residential swimming pool care business has six manufacturing facilities, including North America, South America, Europe and South Africa, with roughly 1,200 employees.

+Lonza said in May that it had taken on an investment bank to look at strategic options for the business that sells HTH brand swimming pool products.

+Lonza, a chemicals and drug ingredients maker has been increasing its presence in the health care business, buying pill capsule maker Capsugel for $5.5 billion in 2016.

 Reporting by John Revill; Editing by Maria Sheahan